 Have you been holding on to an item that just needs a quick fix?
 Like a chair that needs a leg repair?
 A vacuum that needs a new cord?
 A blanket that needs to be mended?
 Or, a toaster that isn’t toasting?

-Bring your small appliances, electronics, small furniture, toys, clothing and housewares to the Okotoks Recreation Centre for the Repair Café, where we’ll connect you and your item(s) that need repair with a volunteer fixer coach who will share their skills, tools and knowledge to fix your items.
+Bring your small appliances, electronics, small furniture, toys, clothing and housewares to the Pason Centennial Arenas (new section) for the Repair Café, where we’ll connect you and your item(s) that need repair with a volunteer fixer coach who will share their skills, tools and knowledge to fix your items.

-Meet Vince- another one of our fabulous Repair Cafe volunteers who’ll be at the event this coming Sunday!
+Meet Vince- another one of our fabulous Repair Cafe volunteers who’ll be at the event!

 Vince has lived in Okotoks for 6 years and really hates throwing away broken stuff!
 He finds a sense of satisfaction in making something work again and enjoys the way the Repair Café connects him with new people in the community.